-Last week we shared Part 1 of our Financially Savvy New Years Resolutions.
+Last week we shared part one of our Financially Savvy New Year’s Resolutions.

 We covered everything from asking for a better rate on your home loan to starting a side hustle.